 Aseprite is the most popular pixel art editor at the moment.
 Available for Windows, Mac, and Linux, this open-source graphics editing software is loaded with features.

 You will be pleased to know that you won’t need many tools to begin creating pixel art.
 Once you have your preferred program, you will be using the Pencil, Eraser, Eyedropper, and Bucket.
 The Pencil is the most basic drawing tool where you’ll place one pixel at a time.
+With enough practice you will learn how to draw a horse for beginners, even if you’re using the simplest tools.

 If you make a mistake, use your Eraser to remove a pixel.
 When you wish to use a particular color, choose the Eyedropper.
 The Bucket will fill in an empty area with one color.